Anrok/mammoth/README.md

 - Fix identifier quoting.
 Old code wasn't quoting identifiers in all cases: https://github.com/Ff00ff/mammoth/issues/576
 - `Column` objects now contain a reference to their `ColumnDefinition`.
 - Adds support for `SELECT DISTINCT`.
+- Adds support for comment in update query.

 ---